 April 29, 2020

-A Compass for the Crisis: Nonprofit Decision Making in the COVID-19 Pandemic
+Compass for a Crisis: Nonprofit Decision Making in Tough Times

-The crisis has forced leaders to make challenging decisions quickly—and more critical choices loom on the horizon.
-A clear set of decision-making principles can help ensure that nonprofits don’t lose their way as they navigate tough tradeoffs.
+Crises can force leaders to make challenging decisions quickly.
+A clear set of decision-making principles can help ensure that nonprofits don’t lose their way as they navigate tough tradeoffs

 By: Lindsey Waldron, Preeta Nayak

-What we’ve learned through 20 years of experience advising nonprofits is that establishing a clear set of decision-making principles can help leaders steer their organizations through a crisis and beyond.
-Using such values-based principles is particularly helpful when facing the need to quickly make decisions that involve difficult tradeoffs.
+Establishing a clear set of decision-making principles can help leaders steer their organizations through a crisis and beyond.
+What we've learned through 25 years of experience advising nonprofit is using such values-based principles is particularly helpful when facing the need to quickly make decisions that involve difficult trade-offs.

 Explicit principles to guide your decision making can help by: